PrakharVerma1602/EV-Charging-Stations/README.md

 * Unsupervised Learning: K-Means Clustering to segment stations into "Premium," "Value," and "Underperformer" profiles.

-* Data Visualization: Seaborn and Matplotlib for diagnostic heatmaps and trend analysis.
+* Data Visualization: Seaborn and Matplotlib for different plots.

 💡 Key Insights
 * Forecasting: Predicted a steady growth trend in station installations, identifying a shift towards market maturity by 2030.